 Manila – For the Love of Concrete and Chaos

 My relationship with Metro Manila has swung between frustration and affection, but over time, the latter is winning.
-It’s not just because new residential areas and massive shopping malls have sprouted across the city – those can be found in any major Asian metropolis.
+It’s not just because new nice residential areas and massive shopping malls have sprouted across the city – those can be found in any major Asian metropolis.
 What truly defines Manila is its ability to let you live multiple lives at once.

 The longer you live, work, and navigate Metro Manila, the more you find yourself moving between distinct social and functional circles that rarely intersect.
 These circles cut across social classes – from the country’s influential elite to the street beggars in your neighborhood.
 You don’t just coexist with these extremes; you live in the complex realities that lie between them.